-- OPERS Board members attend a monthly board meeting on the third Wednesday of each month in Columbus.
-Board members may also meet on the preceding Tuesday each month for education and/or committee meetings, and, at times, a Deferred Compensation meeting.
-These meetings usually involve full-day commitments on that Tuesday and Wednesday.
-From time-to-time, the OPERS Board may call special meetings. - On average, OPERS Board members should expect to spend at a minimum 40-50 working days each year on OPERS and Deferred Compensation Board business (excluding preparation time discussed below), including meetings, education, committee commitments, and/or planning.
-New board members, or those with a limited financial background, should anticipate spending a little more time during their first year to accommodate additional training. - OPERS Board retreats are scheduled once or twice each year for strategic planning or other topics. - OPERS Board members are required to complete specific education sessions and an orientation for new board members within 90 days of taking seat. - Preparation for each OPERS Board meeting involves reviewing board materials that are available electronically approximately one week prior, which takes about eight hours to review. - Board members should expect to attend six to eight half-day meetings on Deferred Compensation business each year.
-Beginning in January, the Deferred Compensation Board normally meets every other month on the Tuesday immediately preceding the OPERS Board committee meetings. - In addition to bi-monthly meetings, the Deferred Compensation Board conducts an annual strategic planning session and an annual self-evaluation.
-Three committees of the Deferred Compensation Board meet on an as-needed basis, usually immediately before or after a Deferred Compensation Board meeting.
-From time-to-time, the Deferred Compensation Board may call special meetings. - Deferred Compensation Board members receive agenda materials approximately one week in advance of each meeting.
+- The OPERS Board of Trustees generally meets on the third Wednesday of each month in Columbus to review and formulate policies concerning OPERS.
+At times, Board and committee meetings may also be scheduled on the preceding Tuesday each month, depending on the meeting agenda.
+OPERS Board members also serve on the ODC Board of Trustees.
+This Board meets six to eight times per year on a bi-monthly schedule and also plans a one-day retreat annually.
+Collectively, these meetings usually involve full-day commitments on that Tuesday and Wednesday.
+From time-to-time, the OPERS Board may call special meetings. - On average, OPERS Board members should expect to spend at a minimum 40-50 working days each year on OPERS and ODC Board business (excluding preparation time discussed below), including meetings, education, committee commitments, and/or planning.
+New board members, or those with a limited financial background, should anticipate spending a little more time during their first year to accommodate additional training. - OPERS Board retreats are scheduled once or twice each year for strategic planning or other topics. - OPERS Board members are required to complete specific education sessions and an orientation for new board members within 90 days of taking seat. - Preparation for each OPERS Board meeting involves reviewing board materials that are available electronically approximately one week prior, which takes about eight hours to review. - Board members should expect to attend six to eight half-day meetings on ODC business each year.
+Beginning in January, the ODC Board normally meets every other month on the Tuesday immediately preceding the OPERS Board meetings. - In addition to bi-monthly meetings, the ODC Board conducts an annual strategic planning session and an annual self-evaluation.
+Three committees of the ODC Board meet on an as-needed basis, usually immediately Sbefore or after a ODC Board meeting.
+From time-to-time, the ODC Board may call special meetings. - ODC Board members receive agenda materials approximately one week in advance of each meeting.
 Materials typically require one to three hours of reading. - Board members are not penalized for absence from their regular employment while attending authorized Board meetings.
 Although Board members receive no additional compensation, reimbursement is made for necessary expenses while serving the System. - Board members are subject to Ohio Ethics Laws which generally govern conflict of interest situations and prohibit board members from soliciting or accepting anything of value from persons or corporations doing business with the System.
 Board members must annually file Financial Disclosure Statements with the Ohio Ethics Commission.
 Board members are also prohibited from soliciting or accepting payment of travel expenses, including expenses incurred with the travel for lodging, meals, food and beverages, from anyone other than OPERS. - Board members are trustees of the System funds and are subject to strict fiduciary standards of conduct.
 The Board members must act solely in the best interests of the participants and beneficiaries and for the exclusive purpose of providing them with benefits and defraying reasonable administrative expenses. - Removal from the Board: Board members may be removed by a trial court if the member commits misconduct in office.
 If a board member breaches his or her fiduciary duty, the Ohio Attorney General may file a civil action against the member and seek restitution.